gamelinchpin/tools/README.md

 tools
 =====

-A collection my more-general-purpose tools.
+A collection of my more-general-purpose tools.

 ---

+ï¿½

 I have numerous scripts, in a variety of languages, that I use day-to-day.
 Many of them are for things that are specific to my Linux